indrz/indrz-doc/content/installation.md

 ## Installation

 Installation is not the easiest at the moment and is therefor aimed primarily at fellow developers with experience.
+We hope to get a python script or bash script running soon.

 ### Software and Technology